 In order to use semantic search you must first generate semantic indexes.
 We say that a semantic index is a searchable index that is the result of converting your searchable documents to vectors, called embeddings, based on their content.
-Once a semantic index is set up, new documents that are passed to TellusR will automatically be added to it, and you can schedule tasks for reindexing all documents.
+Once a semantic index is set up, new documents that are passed to TellusR via the API will automatically be added to it, so long as the documents contain relevant fields for the index.

 You can manage your semantic indexes under Admin -> Indexing.
 Here you can configure new semantic indexes and see an overview of ongoing and completed reindexing tasks.

 Pressing START INDEXING will reindex all documents from scratch.
 The search is available during indexing, but pressing START INDEXING will immediately replace the existing index.

 content_segment you can select both fields to create embeddings based on joining title with description.

 category needs to be supplied here.

 Only use fields whose content as text is descriptive of the document.
 Avoid numeric fields and attributes that do not carry any semantically meaningful content.